 Procedures for Requesting a Dietary-based Accommodation

-- Instruct your healthcare provider to send ADS Documentation of the Disability, such as test results and consultation notes.
+2. Supporting documentation of the disability, such as test results, lab reports, and office visit logs.
 Review our Documentation Guidelines for the requirements for each specific disability.

-Applications will not be considered until all documentation has been received.
+Requests for dietary accommodations will not be reviewed until all documentation has been received.
 While applications submitted after these dates will be accepted and considered, Dickinson College cannot guarantee that it will be able to meet late applicants’ accommodation needs, including any needs that develop during the semester.

 Requests will be considered by the Dietary Accommodations Committee, which is comprised of representatives from Access and Disability Services, Dining Services, the Wellness Center, and other professional consultants, as needed.
 If follow-ups with care providers are needed, this may require additional time for an accommodation determination to be made.
 Students are informed of the status of their request by the Committee as soon as reasonably possible.

 Dietary accommodations are determined on a case-by-case basis, according to documented need, and prevailing standards for reasonable accommodations.
 Guiding questions may include:

 - Does the student have a disability (i.e., a substantial limitation of a major life activity, as compared to the majority of students) that would impair their participation in Dickinson's dining experiences and/or access to healthy meals?